phil-chan/budgetapp/README.md

 # budget app

-### What it does
+### What is it?
-- It lets you record your spending and gives you a summary based on category of spending
+It lets you record your spending and gives you a summary based on category of spending:

-### How to use it
-- Enter in your expenditure: item/service name, cost, date, category
+* Enter in your expenditure: item/service name, cost, date, category
-- Click on category buttons on home page to filter for costs
+* Click on category buttons on home page to filter for costs

 ### Features
 #### MVP